Health Assured large logo

 Do you still get holiday pay when off sick?

-Employees cannot not receive holiday pay and sick pay at the same time.
+Employees cannot receive holiday pay and sick pay at the same time.
 It must be one or the other.
 (Although, employees can request paid holiday whilst they’re off ill).

 In most cases, employees may receive two types of sick pay: